Media Parts 1 and 2

 - Successful OCT members in Part 1 will have Additional Qualification Media, Part 1 added to their teaching qualifications.
 Non-OCT members will receive AML certificates

 - Candidates registered in Part 2 will deepen and extend their Part 1 skills through collaborative and leadership experiences

 - OCT member participants registered in Part 2 will receive a Part 2 Qualification.
 Non-OCT members will receive AML certificates

-*the Specialist level will be accredited by Fall 2022.
+*the Specialist level will be accredited by 2023.
 Contact us at associationformedialiteracy [at] gmaildotcom if you are interested in the Specialist level.

 Read OCT’s prerequisites for the AQ certificates.